lijc0804/MIGC/README.md

 ```

 ## Reproduce:
-Notebooks for reproducing the results on different datasets are provided.
+Notebooks for reproducing the results on different datasets are provided in MIGC_demo_10x_mouse_brain.ipynb and MIGC_demo_gastrulation_erythroid.ipynb.